 Before buying, make sure you move the cappuccino tube, close the water/cereal/cake containers and press buttons.

 If your interested in knowing more about automatic coffee machines I recommend you read this article.

 Capsule coffee maker

-Capsule coffee maker is the best choice for those who love espresso and foam drinks but do not want to: spend a lot of money to buy an expensive espresso machine, make their own coffee in any type of coffee maker or simply do not like to clean the parts.
+Capsule coffee maker is the best choice for those who love espresso and foam drinks but do not want to: spend a lot of money to buy an expensive espresso machine and make their own coffee in any coffee maker type do not like to clean the parts.

 How to use capsule coffee maker: All you have to do is insert the capsule into a special room, fill the tank with water and press the start button.

 If you are interested in reading more on capsule/pod coffee machines, please check this link.